HL7NZ/nhi/input/pagecontent/glossary.md

 ### Name Definitions

 * **Duplicate Name Definition**
-  * A Name is a duplicate name for a given NHI number if all name identity attribute values match the values for an existing name for that NHI.
+  * A Name is a duplicate name for a given NHI number if the name identity attribute values below match the values for an existing active name for that NHI.
   * Name identity attributes are:
-    * Name Prefix (Title),
     * Given Name,
     * Other Given Names,
     * Family Name,